-4310 Abnormal Psychology
+PY 4310 Abnormal Psychology

 The study of behavior disorders as classified in the DSM IV.
 Focusing on the definition, diagnosis, causes and treatment.
-Prerequisite: PY 1310 and Instructor's Consent (Offered every third semester)
+Prerequisite: PY 1310 and Instructor's Consent (Offered Fall semester of odd years)

-4320 Psychological Assessment
+PY 4320 Psychological Assessment